Footwear & Apparel

 - Foot Type and Function

 Pronation (rolling inwards) has been a bit of a swear word around runners for a number of years now, although this is changing.
 Imagine a long drive without shock absorbers, your car would start falling to bits and you probably wouldn’t enjoy it very much!
-This is why pronating with control is a good thing, it helps to reduce and redistribute the force of walking or running.
-The main problem with pronation is when it is not controlled and increases the load on parts of your body that are not designed to tolerate the load.
+This is why pronating with some support is a good thing, it helps to reduce and redistribute the force of walking or running.
+The main problem with over pronation is when it is not supported, it increases the load on parts of your body that are not designed to tolerate the load.
 For this reason you need to be aware of what your foot does and find a shoe that suits you.
 It is very difficult to gauge this for yourself as it is more complex than the height of your arch or the way you have worn your last pair of shoes.
 Seek some advice from a technical shoe store or a podiatrist who will be able to help you work out what your foot needs.

 There has been lots of hype recently about minimal shoes, these work very well for some people and not for others.
 Make sure you are someone who will benefit from this change and make it carefully if you choose to do so.
 Once again, advice on this is highly recommended.
 Remember, the shoe is not going to stop you from heel striking or magically make you more efficient.
 This is a change that can be made carefully with professional assistance/monitoring.
 Contact us if you need any further pointers here.